Lansharkza/jtech-grid-control/README.md

 - **iPhone home-screen app** — installable as a PWA; add to home screen from Safari.

-  I created this purely out of frustration as the premium Teltonika Teltocharge series of EV chargers does not allow any remote control except for bluetooth, well it supports OCCP 1.6, then JTech Grid Control was born!
+  I created this purely out of frustration as the premium Teltonika Teltocharge series of EV chargers does not allow any remote control except for bluetooth, well it supports OCPP 1.6, then JTech Grid Control was born!

 ## Requirements